Michelle Beliveau Levels Up From Student to Mentor in Behavior Analyst Fellowship Program

 September 07, 2021

-“Working in ABA therapy is the best decision I ever fell into,” Hopebridge Board Certified Behavior Analyst (BCBA) Michelle Beliveau told us.
+“Working in ABA therapy is the best decision I ever fell into,” Hopebridge Assistant Clinical Director (ACD) Michelle Beliveau told us.

-Before Michelle began serving the kiddos at Hopebridge Autism Therapy Centers, she was in a master’s program for social work, convinced she would ultimately end up helping individuals who need support for substance abuse.
+Before Michelle began serving our patients at Hopebridge Autism Therapy Centers, she was in a master’s program for social work, convinced she would ultimately end up helping individuals who need support for substance abuse.
 While attending school, she held a position in home visiting for families with pre- and post-natal babies.
 A coworker suggested checking out Hopebridge, so she applied for a job as a Registered Behavior Technician (RBT) during graduate school.

 “Soon after I joined Hopebridge, I began to wonder how I would eventually leave the staff and families once I graduated,” said Michelle.
 “I kept thinking it didn’t feel right to leave.
 We had all created such a bond.”

 At this point, Michelle was about halfway through her master’s program.
-She spoke to her fiancé about her options.
+She spoke to her husband about her options.
 He told her he knew what route she would choose, but that he could not tell her which decision it would be; she had to come to that conclusion on her own.
 It wasn’t long before she left her graduate program and instead focused on a track in behavior analysis.

 “Serving these kids was my main reason for staying,” said Michelle.
 “I switched programs and have never looked back.
 I can’t imagine doing anything else.”